 Highly qualified candidates should be approaching or in their final year of undergraduate education or be in a graduate-level program.
 Excellent oral and written communications skills are required along with strong organizational skills and an interest in government, public policy or related fields.
 Priority will be given to candidates with experience working on the issues of homelessness and/or affordable housing.
 Relevant coursework will be considered.

 This is a paid internship for an initial period of three months (12 weeks).
 There may be the potential for on-going work into the spring academic semester.
 Work hours are generally at least 20-30 hours per week.

-Submit a cover letter, resume and short writing sample to:
+To apply submit a cover letter, resume and short writing sample.